MUL vs LAH prediction: Who will win the PSL 2022 match?

-Lahore Qalandars and Multan Sultans will cross swords in the Qualifier of the 2022 Pakistan Super League (PSL) on Wednesday, February 23.
+Multan Sultans and Lahore Qalandars will cross swords in the final of 2022 Pakistan Super League (PSL) on Sunday, 27 February.
 The Gaddafi Stadium in Lahore will host the contest.

-The Sultans, led by Mohammad Rizwan, have been outstanding thus far in the tournament.
-Having won nine of their ten games, they finished atop the points table.
-Their net run rate of 1.253 is also the best among the eight participating teams.
+The Sultans, led by Mohammad Rizwan, have had a near flawless campaign thus far in the tournament.
+The team finished on top of the table in the league stage with 18 points from 10 matches and an incredible net run rate of 1.253.

-Barring their 52-run loss to the Qalandars on February 11, the Sultans have looked at their very best this season.
-They are coming a six-wicket win over Islamabad United on February 20.
+In the Qualifier on 23 February, they defeated the Qalandars by 28 runs to make their way through to the final.
+After being put in to bat first, the Sultans scored 163 for the loss of two wickets.

-After opting to bat first, United scored only 105-7.
-Liam Dawson threatened with an 11-ball knock of 22, laced with five fours, but David Willey accounted for his wicket.
-The likes of Azam Khan, Danish Aziz and Zafar Gohar failed to get into double digits.
-Eventually, Muhammad Musa's cameo took them past 100.
-Musa scored an unbeaten 21-ball 26 with two fours and as many sixes.
+The Sultans didn’t make a great start as Mohammad Hafeez removed Shan Masood early.
+Thereafter, skipper Rizwan and Aamer Azmat put on 47 runs to restore sanity into the proceedings.

 Will the Qalandars (LAH) beat the Sultans (MUL)?